isomerpages/moe-canberrasec/_ccas/Sports & Games/Netball (NEW!).md

 description: ""
 third_nav_title: Sports & Games
 ---
-<h4><strong>Vision</strong><br>The Netball team at Canberra Secondary School aims to instill values of teamwork, perseverance and sportsmanship in its players.
+<h4><strong>Vision</strong></h4>The Netball team at Canberra Secondary School aims to instill values of teamwork, perseverance and sportsmanship in its players.
 The team strives to create a nurturing environment where students can develop both their athletic skills and personal growth.
-Our goal is to foster a lifelong love for the sport and to help students embody the school's core values of Gratitude, Respect and Compassion.</h4>
+Our goal is to foster a lifelong love for the sport and to help students embody the school's core values of Gratitude, Respect and Compassion.
-<h4><strong>Motto</strong><br>"Triumph through Tenacity”: We believe that perseverance is the key to progress.
-Our netballers are encouraged to embrace challenges with grit, a growth mindset and a positive attitude, both on and off the court.</h4>
+<h4><strong>Motto</strong></h4>"Triumph through Tenacity”: We believe that perseverance is the key to progress.
+Our netballers are encouraged to embrace challenges with grit, a growth mindset and a positive attitude, both on and off the court.
 <h4><strong>Highlights and Achievements</strong></h4>
 <p>In just its second year since its relaunch in 2024, Netball at Canberra
 Secondary School continues to grow from strength to strength.</p>